 VUE are delighted to announce a successful trial of the Low Bridge Alerting System (LBAS) with XPO Logistics, a leading provider of supply chain services.
-XPO have been evaluating the new in-cab truck technology during day and night distribution runs from its Bury St Edmunds, Suffolk depot.
+XPO have been evaluating the new in-cab bridge strike solution during day and night distribution runs from its Bury St Edmunds, Suffolk depot.

 The VUE Low Bridge Alerting System uses telematics to automatically warn a truck driver when low bridges pose a strike risk along the route.
 The solution eliminates the potential for human error and stores data histories of alerts that can be accessed for training and documentation purposes.